Ferries from

 The ferry crossing from England to Isle of Man depends on a number of factors including the ferry company you're travelling with and the weather conditions at the time of sail.
 England Isle of Man ferry crossings also vary between routes, with the Liverpool to Douglas ferry taking approximately 2 hours 45 minutes on average.

-The fastest ferry from England to Isle of Man is the Heysham - Douglas route.
-This ferry is provided by Steam Packet and takes approximately 2 hours 30 minutes.
+The fastest ferry from England to Isle of Man is the Heysham to Douglas ferry route.
+This ferry is provided by Steam Packet and takes approximately 2 hours.

 You can get ferries to Isle of Man from UK ports including Liverpool and Heysham.